 During the armed conflict, around 3.7 million people (roughly 16 percent of the Yugoslavian population) were displaced and fled from their homes, making this episode the largest migration flow in Europe since the end of the Second World War (Radovic, 2005).
-While many affected by the war became internally displaced, about 800 thousand people resettled outside of the boundaries of the former Yugoslavia, hoping to find refuge in foreign countries (Lederer, 1997).
-Among these countries, Germany was one of the most suited options to receive these refugees thanks to the already significant Yugoslavian community residing there and to Germany's ability and willingness to provide protection to those fleeing the war.
-The flow of refugees into Germany responded to the dynamics of the conflict: in the early stages of the war, involving mostly Croatians, about one hundred thousand of them arrived to Germany; later on, when the war spread to Bosnia, acts of systematic violence triggered massive
+While many affected by the war became internally displaced, about 800 thousand people resettled outside of the boundaries of the former Yugoslavia, hoping to find refuge in foreign countries (Lederer, 1997).8 Among these countries, Germany was one of the best suited to receive these refugees thanks to the the already significant Yugoslavian community residing there and to Germany's ability and willingness to provide protection to those fleeing the war.9 The flow of refugees into Germany responded to the dynamics of the conflict: in the early stages of the war, involving mostly Croatians, about one hundred thousand of them arrived to Germany; later on, when the war spread to Bosnia, acts of systematic violence triggered massive outflows from those areas and Germany hosted some 350,000 Bosnian refugees.
+Simultaneously, Germany also received another 250,000 Yugoslavians mainly from Serbia and from Kosovo.
+Thus, overall during the first half of the 1990s, Germany received roughly 700,000 migrants from Yugoslavia, making it by far the largest recipient foreign country (see Lederer (1997) for a detailed account of these flows).